 Oxygenetix Oxygenating Foundation

 Thanks to its patented formula, breathable coverage is the main aim of this cosmeceutical foundation.
-The ingredients all support regenerating cell production and boosting the healing process, meaning you'll be treating your breakouts while camouflaging.
+The ingredients all support regenerating cell production and boosting the healing process, meaning you'll be helping to treat your breakouts while camouflaging.
 Who doesn't love a multitasker?

 NARS All Day Luminous Weightless Foundation

 Long-wear foundations are often the main culprits for clogging skin, but that doesn't seem to be the case with this 16-hour foundation from NARS.
-The formula may be lightweight, but the pigment payoff is vast, meaning great coverage without any pore-clogging or caking.
+The formula may be lightweight, but the pigment payoff is vast, meaning great coverage without pore-clogging or caking.

 Cover FX Natural Finish Foundation

-Mineral oil is a colorless and odorless petrolatum derivative; when used in cosmetics, it's highly refined and purified and therefore does not contain the contaminants that unrefined petroleum has been known for.
-While mineral oil is thought to worsen breakouts and is often not recommended for those with acne-prone skin, one study in the Journal of Cosmetic Dermatology found that mineral oil is skincare is not considered comedogenic.
+Mineral oil is a colorless and odorless petrolatum derivative; when used in cosmetics, it's highly refined and purified and does not contain the contaminants that unrefined petroleum has been known for.
+While mineral oil is thought to worsen breakouts and is often not recommended for acne-prone skin, one study in the Journal of Cosmetic Dermatology found that mineral oil in skincare is not considered comedogenic.

 A two-in-one concealer and foundation, this formula makes light work of covering redness, dark circles, uneven skin tone, and even tattoos.
 As is the Cover FX way, it's also free from parabens, fragrance, mineral oil, and talc, and it comes in an impressive shade range.